 Lesson Summary Assessment

 Can You Picture It?
-Show the students pictures of different things that have been affected by erosion and see if they can guess which type of erosion caused it.
-For example, the Grand Canyon, Carlsbad Caverns, Ayers Rock, the Grand Tetons, Devils' Towers, an eroded statue, cracks in pavement, etc.
+Show students pictures of different items that have been affected by erosion and see if they can guess which type of erosion caused it.
+For example, the Grand Canyon, Carlsbad Caverns, Ayers Rock, the Grand Tetons, Devils' Tower, an eroded statue, pavement cracks, etc.

 Idea Web: Ask students to develop a list of the different types of erosion.
 What effects does erosion have on us and our environment?
 What are possible solutions for reducing these effects?
 What can engineers do to help?

 Engineering Poster: Using what they learned in the lesson on erosion types, have student teams create posters of their unique designs for protective structures for statues or natural landforms that could withstand one of the erosion types (water, wind, temperature, glacier or chemical).
 Have them title their posters with a hypothetical engineering firm name (for example, Erosion Engineering & Associates).

 Find some images of your community and region from 100 years ago to modern day.
 Have students compare and contrast the images.
 What has changed?
 How much of this change is due to natural erosion?
 How much is due to human intervention (buildings and highways, etc.)?
 If the area had been left alone except for natural processes such as water, wind and temperature, what parts of the landscape would have changed over 100 years due to erosion?

 Have students investigate the human effect on erosion.
 For example, What are examples of human contributions to acid rain or waterways re-routing that have affected the surrounding landscapes?
 Have students develop plans to help reduce the human effect on the natural erosion that occurs over time.
 Have them describe activities that they could participate in that would help with land conservation and preservation of monuments or landscapes.